Poonch district, India: Administration

 Each tehsil has its Tehsildar, who is the administrative head.
-The district is further divided into eleven. blocks: Poonch, Mandi, Loran Sathra Mendhar, Mankote Balakote, Surankote and Buffliaz.
+The district is further divided into eleven blocks: Poonch, Mandi, Loran, Sathra, Mendhar, Mankote, Balakote, Surankote, and Buffliaz.
 The administrative head of each block is the Block Development Officer (BDO).
 Each block consists of a number of panchayats.
-Recently added One Sub Division(Surnkote), other is Mendhar.
 Poonch district has a total of 179 villages.

 Economy

-In 2006 the Ministry of Panchayati Raj named Poonch one of the country's 250 most backward districts (out of a total of 640).
+The local economy depends on agriculture.
+Industrial environment is absent and commercial activity exists on a very low scale.
+Peoples have small pieces of land for cultivation of fruits and crops.
+In 2006, the Ministry of Panchayati Raj named Poonch one of the country's 250 most backward districts (out of a total of 640).
 It is one of the three districts in Jammu and Kashmir currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Politics

-Poonch district has 3 assembly constituencies: Surankote, Mendhar and Poonch Haveli.
-On 19 November 2018, the assembly was dissolved by Governor Satya Pal Malik.
-The former MLA of Poonch Haveli is Shah Mohammed Tantray of JKPDP, Mohammed Akram of Indian National Congress represented the Surankote constituency and Mendhar was represented by Javid Rana of Jammu & Kashmir National Conference.
-Poonch district comes in Jammu-Poonch Lok Sabha constituency.
-The present MP of Jammu–Poonch constituency is Jugal Kishore Sharma of the BJP.
+Poonch district has three assembly constituencies: Surankote, Mendhar and Poonch Haveli.
+Poonch district comes in Anantnag-Rajouri constituency.
+The present MP of Anantnag-Rajouri constituency is Mian Altaf Ahmed Larvi of JKNC.